-James M. Wachtler, a former LCCC Trustee, established this scholarship in 1978.
+James M. Wachtler, a former Luzerne County Community College Trustee, established this scholarship in 1978.
 Applicant must have academic potential as measured by the composite score from the college assessment test and high school record.
 Preference is given to applicants with unmet financial need.
+Include a copy of your score from the college assessment test or college standard aptitude test (SAT).